raeldc/kojo-klibrary/README.md

 Now let's go to the Controller.
 Based on the Request call, KoJo will always run the "library" controller.
 Everything related to the "library" can be found there.

 At this point I should explain that a KoJo controller does what a View+Controller do in Nooku or Joomla.
 In KoJo, the Controller and the View is combined into one controller.
-The View in KoJo is the same as a Template in Nooku or Joomla.
+The View in KoJo is just a class that accepts variables and outputs a PHP.
+You can overload this View class so you can implement your own.

 The controller, `library.php` can be found inside **/classes/controller**.
 It is named `Controller_Library` and extends a parent `Controller`.
 Here you have a glimpse the practical naming convention in KoJo which will be explained in another article.

 Now let's take a look at the method inside the controller that lists all the books from the database.

-	class Controller_Library extends Controller
+	class ComKLibrary_Admin_Controller_Library extends Controller
 	{
 		public function action_books()
 		{